ChrisGVE/taskforge.nvim/prompt.md

 - lastly when a file has never been handled by the plugin and contains multiple tagged comments, the plugin should:
   - for tags that are configured as automated creating, those should be handled silently
   - for tags that are configured as creation after ask or manual, those should be handled in one go with the user presented with a list that can be navigated and having the code moved to where the selected comment is placed.
 The user should have the ability to exclude them if desired.
 After that the plugin will create the respective tasks in the background and link the comments in the file.
+- Because of the size of `tracker.lua`, we opted to refactor it within `tracker/`.
+With the same concept we intended to create language specific files in `lang/` in order to modularlize the tool and make extension easier.
+Some of the plan is provided in the file `architecture.md` which is unfortunately not complete but should be a starting point.

+**Our immediate steps are:**

+- finalize the refactoring, and complete the `architecture` document.
+- ensure that the rest of the plugin integrates with the changes implied by the refactoring.
+- test whether changes are working

 There will be further work later such as using lsp signals for file changes.
 To prevent files from being closed before all plugin updates to the file are completed.
 And other things, but let's start with the above bullet points.